 “Simplicity, clarity, singleness: These are the attributes that give our lives power and vividness and joy as they are also the marks of great art.” —Richard Holloway

-I am often asked the question, “So what is minimalism anyway?”
-It is a question I receive from people I have just met and from people I have known for many years.
-I typically answer with a short, simple explanation.
+I am often asked, “So what is minimalism anyway?”, What are the benefits of a minimalist lifestyle?”, and of course, “How do I become a minimalist?”
+Those are three questions I often receive from people I have just met and from people I have known for many years.

 Below you will find a helpful video that I put together.
 It is concise and wraps up minimalist living in a little more than 2 minutes.

-Once you finish the video, take a look at the article just a bit further down on this page for a written, more in-depth version of this lifestyle.
+Once you finish the video, take a look at the article just a bit further down on this page for a written, more in-depth explanation.

 MINIMALISM IS OWNING FEWER POSSESSIONS.

-Minimalist living means I am intentionally trying to live with only the things I really need—those items that support my purpose.
+Like I mentioned before, minimalism is intentionally living with only the things I really need—those items that support my purpose.
 I am removing the distraction of excess possessions so I can focus more on those things that matter most.

 That is my short, elevator-pitch answer.